chi0tzp/svm-gsu/README.md

 b -0.00285747
 ~~~

-% TODO: Add discussion
+#### Kernel model file (example)

-#### Kernel model file
+*Not available yet.*

 ## 2. Usage

 The framework consists of two basic components, one for training a SVM-GSU model [(gsvm-train)](#gsvm-train), and one for evaluating a trained SVM-GSU model on a given dataset [(gsvm-predict)](#gsvm-predict).
 Their basic usage is described below.
-In any case, information about their basic usage can also be obtained using the `-h` command line argument (i.e., `gsvm-train -h` and `gsvm-predict -h`).
+In any case, information about their basic usage can also be obtained by running `gsvm-train` or `gsvm-predict` with no command line arguments.

 ### gsvm-train